numbersprotocol/nit/schema/dbml.md

   assetSha256 sha256 [note: 'sha256sum of the asset file (blob)']
-  encodingFormat str [note: 'The asset\'s type expressed using a MIME format.'] assetCreator str [note: 'Creator\'s name'] assetCreatorProfile cid [note: 'Creator of the asset file'] assetCreatorWallet address [note: 'Creator\'s wallet address'] assetTimestampCreated timestamp [note: 'Creation time of the asset file'] license license [note: 'license of the asset file'] nftRecord "nftRecord[]" [note: 'List of NFT records'] integrityCid cid [note: 'CID of the integrity proof']
+  encodingFormat str [note: 'The asset\'s type expressed using a MIME format.'] assetCreator str [note: 'Creator\'s name'] creatorProfile cid [note: 'Creator of the asset file'] creatorWallet address [note: 'Creator\'s wallet address'] assetTimestampCreated timestamp [note: 'Creation time of the asset file'] assetLocationCreated str [note: 'Creation location of the asset file'] parentAssetCid cid [note: 'Cid of the parent asset'] generatedBy str [note: 'AI model used to generate the content'] generatedThrough str [note: 'URL of AI service'] usedBy str [note: 'URL of the website that uses the asset'] license license [note: 'license of the asset file'] nftRecord "nftRecord[]" [note: 'List of NFT records'] integrityCid cid [note: 'CID of the integrity proof']